Summary:

 Often a landlord's worst nightmare, eviction proceedings are extremely stressful and can bankrupt small rental businesses.
 Thankfully, according to money site SmartAsset, you may usually deduct court fees and attorney costs.

 However, even if some of those expenses can be deducted, such a financial hit could decimate your profits.
-Given that total eviction-related expenses average $3,500 how would your business fair with such hefty fees
+Given that total eviction-related expenses can cost between $1,000 and more than $5,000 depending on a number of factors according SmartAsset how would your business fair with such hefty fees?

-Bolster your tenant screening process with detailed, near-instant background checks, including:
+Bolster your tenant screening process fast by including:

 - Criminal background checks